Updated: July 23, 2020

 For example, when you read, you typically only remember around 10% of the information.
 But if the data is given to you as an audiovisual presentation, then you’ll retain around 20% of it.

-The Learning Pyramid is intuitively correct, but there are critics who say that one method is not necessarily more effective than the other because learning styles are always dependent on the individual.
+The Learning Pyramid is intuitively correct, but some critics say that one method is not necessarily more effective than the other because learning styles are always dependent on the individual.

 I tend to agree and believe that the shown percentages are not accurate.

 However, I still believe that the Learning Pyramid is true to a large extent, and I’ve come up with my own version of it as shown below: